 Where To Stay In San Diego

 San Diego has a wide variety of neighborhoods and areas suited for different travel preferences and budgets.
-Some of the top safe locations for tourists include:
+Regarding where to stay, some of the top safe locations for tourists include:

 Downtown/Gaslamp Quarter: Lively dining/nightlife, close to attractions but pricier